-If you are having issues with your well-being and/or would like some reassurance, these workshops have been specially designed for you.
+If you are having issues with your wellbeing and would like some reassurance, these workshops have been specially designed for you.
 Come along to as little or as many as you like.
-All workshops are of between 1 and 2 hours duration and dates and times will appear from the URL below very soon.
-Bookings by logging on and going to What’s On.
-Some workshops will indicate a different booking URL when you see the page, and clicking will direct you to the appropriate bookings pages.
+All workshops are of between 1 and 2 hours duration.

 This workshop is aimed at helping you cope with low mood and symptoms of depression.
 You will explore the different types of depression people can experience, how depression can develop and the things that can maintain it.
 You will explore strategies for improving low mood, including ways to manage negative patterns of thinking, ways to deal with difficult emotions and ways to change unhelpful behaviour.
 Delivered by the Student Wellbeing Team in Student Support.

 Improve Your Self-Esteem - "The truth is, you're a good person."